SwedbankPay/developer.swedbankpay.com/payment-instruments/swish/seamless-view.md

 {% include alert-nested-iframe-unsupported.md %}

-## Step 2: Display the Payment Window
+## Step 2: Display The Payment Window

 You need to embed the script source on your site to create a Seamless View in an `iframe`; so that the payer can enter the required information in a secure Swedbank